About Insights

 • Title: This is the name of your insight.
 It should typically include something about something observable, and the positive or negative impact it could have on the organisation.
 For example "Disastified customers could leave (something observable) eroding economies of scale in the business (the negative impact it could have on the organisation).
 Avoid vague statements like "Customer satisfaction" - what about it?
 Remember, the title itself should be insightful!

 • Description/Evidence and Impact: This should include all the information necessary to fully understand the insight.
-For example: how is customer satisfaction measured, what are the current levels of customer satisfaction, how are they changing and why (the evidence).
-And then, what is the relationships between customers leaving and economies of scale, and what implications will declining economies of scale have for the business (the impact).
+For example: how is customer satisfaction measured, what are the current levels of customer satisfaction, how are they changing and why (the evidence)?
+And then, what is the relationship between customers leaving and economies of scale, and what implications will declining economies of scale have for the business (the impact)?
 See also: Formatted text entry.

-• Impact: Is the impact positive or favourable, or negative on unfavourable for the organisation.
+• Impact: Is the impact positive or favourable, or negative or unfavourable for the organisation?

 Depending on what you say for Scope and Impact, you may then also be able to specify:

-• Strenght of impact: How big an impact could this insight have don't the organisation.
+• Strength of impact: How big an impact could this insight have on the organisation?
 You can filter your SWOT analysis based on strength of impact.

 • McKinsey 7S: Which McKinsey 7S category does this insight belong to.
 Leave as "select" if it does not belong on the McKinsey 7S model.
 This applied to insights with a Scope of Internal only.